On universality of general Dirichlet series

 Observe that for the examples coming from \cite{Bayrearrangement} or from Theorem \ref{thm:main}, the Dirichlet series itself converges in its strip of universality.
 This does not cover the case of the Riemann zeta function or that of the Hurwitz zeta functions $\sum_n (n+\alpha)^{-s}$, $\alpha$ transcendental, which have a pole at $1$ and are known to be universal in $\{\frac 12<\Re e(s)<1\}$.
-We extend those results to a large class of general Dirichlet series, even in the case $1$ is a branching point and not a pole.
-In what follows we denote by $\mathbb C_{\sigma}$ the half-plane $\{\Re e(s)>\sigma\}$ and by $\mathbb C_\sigma^+$ its restriction to the complex numbers of positive imaginary part, $\{s\in\mathbb C:\ \Re e(s)>\sigma,\ \Im m(s)>0\}$.
+We extend those results to a large class of general Dirichlet series, even if $1$ is a branching point and not a pole.